About Us

 Jacqueline has a Masters of Science in Environmental Science, including a thesis project on modeling the chemistry of phosphates in agricultural soils.
 Her role working as an Environmental Consultant for four years led her to travel to closed mine sites across Canada to assess the soil and water quality.
 After moving to the Bay Area in 2016 from Guelph, Ontario she had a sabbatical while waiting for a green card petition to be granted; during this time Jacqueline first connected with MESA to volunteer, lending her administrative and graphic design skills.
 Jacqueline is an avid cyclist and can be found riding the roads and trails in the Berkeley/Oakland hills and beyond.

-<span class="name">Emily Kuhn</span> <span class="position">Social Media & Storytelling</span>
+Picture of <span class="name">Emily Kuhn</span> <span class="position">Communications & Programs</span>

-Emily Kuhn Social Media & Storytelling
+Emily Kuhn Communications & Programs

 Em joins the MESA team freshly invigorated by an agroecology exchange as a Fulbright researcher in Ecuador.
 She spent the past year working with Kichwa Indigenous communities to record and reinforce the transfer of intergenerational knowledge within the chakra (ancestral food forest).
 Raised by chefs, Em’s passion for storytelling and food systems are rooted in an upbringing that centered the sacredness of food.
 While earning a BA in Environmental Sociology and Spanish from Pitzer College, Em deepened her exploration of family migration stories and foodways through the practice of recording oral histories.
 Inspired to create more spaces for meaningful storytelling, she co-founded The Outback News, a multimedia platform for Pitzer student expression.